 Cracking the Coding Interview by Gayle Laakmann McDowell.

 I received my Bachelor of Science in Applied Mathematics from Arizona State University on May 11, 2020.
 Due to a global pandemic, the university didn't conduct an in-person commencement ceremenony.
 Feel free to take a look at the virtual ceremonies.

 During my time at ASU, I worked as an Undergraduate Researcher and Supplemental Instruction leader for Differential Equations.
 My passion for mathematics and computing became most apparent to me after completing discrete math and linear algebra.
 At the moment, I don't have plans for attending grad school but I'm interested in pursuing a graduate degree in Computer Science at some point.

-I'm available for all things software related: web development, technical writing, static sites, JAMstack, accessibility, illustration and more.
+I'm interested in all things software related: web development, chrome browser extensions, technical writing, static sites, JAMstack, accessibility, illustration and more.
 Have a look at my resume and feel free to contact me if you'd like to chat!